marasmadwa/Workout-Timer/README.md

 `$ json-server --watch db.json`

 now if you go to: http://localhost:3000/workouts you'll get workouts array.
-For exaple:
+For example:

 `{
     "id": 1,